 - Gas convector heater: these aren’t as attractive – they look more like a typical radiator – but they’re cheaper to run.

 How efficient are they?

 If you’re worried about leaking heat and fumes, you need to make sure you get a gas heater with a balanced flue.
 These are the most cost-effective, as they’ll keep the heat in – but they’re still not as efficient as electric heaters.

-Fixed gas heaters are more efficient than portable gas heaters, and they cost less to run than electric heaters.
+Fixed gas heaters are more efficient than portable gas heaters.

 Again, they’re not as efficient as electric heaters – and definitely not as cost-effective as your central heating system – so they should be used less.
 There are also some safety risks with gas heaters that you don’t get with electricity.
 You’ll need to get it installed by a Gas Safe-registered engineer.